-Regardless of what you do, showing up and spending time is what really matters.
+Regardless of what volunteers do, showing up and spending time is what really matters.
 Even though families visit as often as they can, hospice can still be lonely.
 Because of their illness, their world tends to shrink until it revolves mostly around nurses, doctors, and medical procedures.
-Volunteers are a chance for them to re-connect with their community, make new friends, and stay social.
+Volunteers are a chance for them to reconnect with their community, make new friends, and stay social.

 Besides working with patients, hospice volunteers assist families and staff as well.
-No matter your background, there is always a valuable role you can play.
+No matter your background, there is always a valuable role to play.

+A good hospice volunteer is also resourceful.
 COVID-19 shut down most volunteer activities.
 Visitors were not allowed into assisted living facilities, and even people undergoing hospice at home could not receive guests for fear of infection.
-However, rather than diminishing the need for volunteers, this made it even greater.
-To keep the patients’ spirits up, we turned our hospice volunteers into pen-pals.
-Each week, they write letters discussing their thoughts, feelings, and experiences.
-Though the patients do not always have the energy to reply, they love reading the letter sent to them.
-Some residents are so eager, our coordinator has found them waiting by the door for the mail to arrive.
+Rather than diminishing the need for volunteers, this made it even greater.

 Creative strategies to keep in touch, like letter writing and virtual visits, made a world of difference, particularly during the early days of the lockdown.
 Though the patients didn’t always have the energy to reply, hearing from a volunteer pen-pal lifted their spirits immensely.
 Parentis Health’s volunteer correspondences were so welcomed, our coordinator found patients waiting by the door for the mail to arrive!